Abuse of the Courts

 Judicial activism and venue shopping have created judicial hellholes.

 Judicial Hellholes are places that have a disproportionately harmful impact on civil litigation.
 Judges in these areas of the country have been found to systematically apply laws and court procedures in an unfair and unbalanced manner, generally against defendants in civil lawsuits.
 These locales attract lawsuits from around the country filed by personal injury lawyers hoping to strike it rich.
-The American Tort Reform Foundation named seven judicial hellholes in 2008

 • West Virginia: Personal injury lawyers prefer West Virginia courts because they can pick and choose where they file claims.
 Also, a state legal rule allows a claimant to collect cash simply by showing that he was exposed to a potentially dangerous substance, even if he has no sign of injury.
 The state is a near perfect storm of anti-business rulings, massive lawsuits and cozy relationships between the personal injury bar, the state attorney general, and some in the judiciary.
 West Virginia is one of only two states that do not guarantee a right to appeal a civil verdict, even if a multi-million dollar award is clearly excessive under the law or the trial court violated procedural fairness by alloing a jury to decide punitive damages before it found a defendant legally responsible for a claim.

 • South Florida: South Florida is an area where a lawyer once considered the “King of Torts” is accused of overcharging his clients and misappropriating $13.5 million in settlements to support his waterfront mansion, opulent lifestyle, and production of “B” movies.
 In addition, appellate courts have reversed trial courts in this area for inappropriately certifying class actions, allowing people who are not injured to sue, and permitting junk science.
-In 2008, South Florida was home to a record-breaking award in an asbestos case.

 • Cook County, Illinois: Cook County hosts a disproportionate share of the state’s lawsuits (63 percent, even though it is home to 42 percent of the population), has experienced a surge in asbestos claims, and is popular for class actions, as courts there welcome lawsuits with little or no connection to the county.
 While the area’s once robust manufacturing sector has been dealt a severe blow, the litigation industry is booming in Chicago.
 The jurisdiction was responsible for throwing out a state law aimed at solving medical liability problems that had set physicians fleeing the state.